 When the microphone turns on, listeners tune out.
 Or so they say.
 It’s become an accepted rule in broadcasting, especially since listening is measured with meters.
-But have we ever figured out why it seems listeners reject talk?
+But have we figured out why it seems listeners reject talk?

 The results point to a bias against personality.
 But what do you think they’re going to say?
 The question is flawed.
 What if it were phrased like this: “Do you like funny entertainers having a good time on the air?”
-Would the answer be different?

-A scientific explanation is available, and it’s fascinating.
+The conclusion is an audience bias against air personalities.
+But a scientific explanation is available, and it’s fascinating.

 Two activities in the same brain channel compete for attention.